textpattern/textpattern.github.io/administration/preferences-panel.md

 ### Logging

-The 'Logging' preference allows you to select what kinds of visiting activity Textpattern should record when such activity occurs.
+The Logging preference allows you to select what kinds of visiting activity Textpattern should record when such activity occurs.
 The recorded information is displayed in the [Visitor logs panel](https://docs.textpattern.com/administration/visitor-logs-panel) for you to review.
 The selection menu has three options.

 Select ‘None’ if you don’t want Textpattern to log visitor information at all.
 This is the default selection.
 When ‘None’ is selected, all logging functionality throughout the back end will be hidden in the interface and the **Visitor logs** panel link will be removed from the list of panel options in the Admin region.
 This helps keep unwanted functionality from being a distraction.
 The logging functionality all comes back again if the preference is changed to ‘Yes’.